 I will start with the bad news.
 Mixing DC and DCC can be fatal to your DCC electronics.
 If a locomotive crosses a gap between a segment on DCC and another on DC, it could fry things.
-If you have a crossing that has one side DC and the other DCC and a locomotive derails on it, smoke could be the result!
+If you have a crossing with one side DC and the other DCC, and a locomotive derails on it, smoke could be the result!
 For more on this topic, see the section on using DC and DCC on the same layout.

 Even if coming up with $20 for a decoder is a problem for you and the total cost seems frightening, relax.
 You will probably be more pressed for time to install decoders rather than paying for them.

-Converting old locomotives can take a tremendous amount of time; especially if the locomotive has a metal frame and the motor and power pick-ups are not isolated from the frame.
+Converting old locomotives can take a tremendous amount of time, especially if the locomotive has a metal frame and the motor and power pick-ups are not isolated from the frame.
 Most old locomotives are like this.
-If you have a brass locomotive, you can pretty much guarantee that this is the case.
+If you have a brass locomotive, you can guarantee this is the case.

 Also, old locomotives probably have very few wheels picking up power.
-So besides isolating the motor, you may find yourself having to add power pickups.
+So besides isolating the motor, you may have to add power pickups.

 Finally, the motors in old locomotives were not usually of high quality.
 So you may find yourself needing to replace the motor, too.

 I still have a large fleet of old DC locomotives.
 A few I will convert to DCC if I ever find the time.
-The rest will sit on the shelf making like a museum piece.
-Orr I will sell them on eBay to someone who can't pass up a great deal and has loads of time to convert them to DCC.
-Hint If you see a deal on eBay, be sure to inquire if it is DCC ready.
+The rest will sit on the shelf, making it like a museum piece.
+Orr, I will sell them on eBay to someone who can't pass up a great deal and has loads of time to convert them to DCC.
+Hint If you see a deal on eBay, be sure to inquire if it is DCC-ready.
 Otherwise, that deal may end up costing you a lot of time and money in the end.